How to Easily Decoupage a Glass Platter

 The cutouts are various types of artwork, wrapping paper, tissue paper, magazines, or manufactured decoupage paper.
 Today, paper napkins are the most popular medium for DIY projects.

-So, basically, all you need to create decoupage projects your first time is a surface, paper, and glue.
-The decoupage technique is actually very straightforward.
+All you need to create decoupage projects is a surface, paper, and glue.
+The decoupage technique is very straightforward.

 I didn’t know it at the time but in high school, I made my first decoupage project.
 I cut out pictures from magazines and glued them to a piece of wood in a random manner.
 Then I glued over it.
 I’m sure the glue was regular old Elmer’s glue.